njnguyen/NLP-Capstone/README.md

 `./scripts/initialize_embeddings.sh ~/username/miniconda3 txlm te_spm_32k.model te`

 You can take a look at `initialized_embeddings.sh` for more details.
 If you don't want to initialize the embeddings of some re-initialized embedding techniques, you can modify this file by commenting out the related code lines.
+To get the embeddings for FOCUS method, you need to pass in the path to the focus train dataset.
+Check out `initialized_embeddings.sh` file.

 #### Re-initializing Embeddings
 The Python script for re-initializing embeddings can be used as follows: